 How to Reduce Your Chicken Feed Costs

-If the numbers in the calculator looked a little high, don’t worry.
+If the numbers in the calculator looked a little high, do not worry.
 There are smart ways to lower the bill without starving your birds.
 You may also want to compare if raising backyard chickens is cheaper than buying eggs in the long run.

 Fermented Feed Method

 This is a game-changer.
-By fermenting your chicken feed, you can reduce consumption by 25-50% while improving gut health.
-This expands the feed volume and makes the nutrients easier for the chickens to absorb.
+By fermenting your chicken feed, you can reduce consumption by 25 to 50 percent while improving gut health.
+The fermentation process expands the feed volume and makes the nutrients easier for chickens to absorb.

 Free-Ranging to Supplement Feed